 The Investment Assessment Framework remains in draft until the GPS is finalised.
 We will continue to release supporting information and amend the set of frequently asked questions (FAQ) document to support practitioners through these changes.

 The key documents below have been updated and re-released August 2017:

 For information on assessment of the business cases, please go to the links below:

 - Assessment of public transport services business cases

 - Assessment of improvement activity business cases (and Road Safety Promotion business cases over $1 million)

 Feedback received on the draft Investment Assessment Framework (IAF)

 To view feedback received on the draft IAF and the responses provided by the Transport Agency, please go to the following link:

 Your feedback is important to us.
-If you’d like to know more or have some feedback let us know.
+Contact us if you’d like to know more or have some feedback.